tjheffner/jekyll-portfolio/_projects/pattern-lab-workshopper.markdown

 ## Workshop Commands
-`pattern-lab-workshop` to open the menu
+`$ pattern-lab-workshop` to open the menu

-`pattern-lab-workshop verify` to test your submission
+`$ pattern-lab-workshop verify` to test your submission

-`pattern-lab-workshop reset` to clear all completed lessons
+`$ pattern-lab-workshop reset` to clear all completed lessons